The strategic management of inventory

 The CSCMP (Council of Supply Chain Management Professionals) commissions a yearly state of logistics report which includes a benchmark of inventory holding rates over the past 10 years in the US.
 The most recent figure, for 2018, was 18%.

-2. The European Central Bank (ECB) at the time of writing in 2019 is actually offering negative interest rates on deposits (and 0% on loans).
+2. The European Central Bank at the time of writing in 2019 was actually offering negative interest rates on deposits (and 0% on loans).
 Of course, most companies cannot borrow at ECB base rates, but costs of borrowing are historically low, as is WACC, which factors in the cost of equity.
 Some very big companies, based on what they report in their annual reports, have WACC in the low single digits.

 A benchmark of US firms from the start of 2019 found the average WACC for 6000 US non-financial firms was 8.22%.
 A KPMG study from 2018 focusing just on 276 firms in the DACH region, including 26 of the DAX30, is more or less identical (7% average WACC when including financial firms).
 Note that operational costs can easily add another 10-20% on top of WACC.